Make a Bow With Tails - To Trim a Hat or Embellish a Garment

 If you'd like to review John's basic hat-making techniques, check out the post "How to Make a Hat Base."

 1 Decide on the finished bow dimensions and plan the fabric.
 Cut fabric on the bias, double the height plus 1 inch for seam allowances, and three times the length plus 4 inches.
 For example: A 3- by 8-inch finished bow requires a 7- by 28-inch fabric piece.

 2 Fold the fabric in half lengthwise, right sides together.
 Cut nylon net in a double layer the same dimensions as the folded fabric.
 Place folded fashion fabric over netting and pin.
 Trim the short ends at an angle from the bottom corner to 1½-inches in from the upper corner.

 3 Stitch around fabric and netting’s, ½ inch from the raw edges.
 Leave a 2- to 3-inch opening in one long edge’s center.
 Turn fabric and netting to right side.
 Push out the corners.

 4 Mark the bow’s middle with a pin.
 Fold in half.
 Measure one half of the bow’s finished width from the pin and mark.
 Sew from top to bottom at this mark.

 5 Open out the bow and tails, aligning the center pin and seam line.
 Remove pin.
 Pleat the bow, and stitch through the center to secure.

 6 Make a center “knot” as in "Try Your Hand at Hat Trimming: Bows Without Tails."

 Next week: Make realistic feathers from fabric and wire

-Posted on Jan 13th, 2011 in design, online extras, embellishments, hat making, millinery embellishments, hat trimming
+Posted on in online extras, design, embellishments, hat making, millinery embellishments, hat trimming